se-for-sci/se-for-sci.github.io/content/week5/typing.md

 Note: don't just return `"Vector"`.
 That will be incorrect if someone subclasses `Vector`.

+## Going further

+If you fully statically type your codebase, then you can try `mypyc`.
+This compiles your Python into a compiled language and can give you a speed boost, ranging from 2-5x.
+This is used on mypy itself, and on the black code formatter.
+Results may vary, and it's not as fast as normal compiled code, but it could be very useful and basically free once you are statically typed.

 ```{admonition} Useful links
 * [Awesome Python Typing](https://github.com/typeddjango/awesome-python-typing): A curated list of links to Python typing related things